Kentile Floors History and Asbestos Legacy

 Many remember Kentile Floors for the company’s eight-story sign visible from the Gowanus Expressway in Brooklyn.
 When lit up in bright neon purple, the sign could be seen from miles away.

-Unfortunately, the company is also remembered for using toxic asbestos in a variety of its products, including asphalt and vinyl floor tiles.
+Unfortunately, the company also is remembered for using toxic asbestos in a variety of its products, including asphalt and vinyl floor tiles.

-Kentile Floors History and Asbestos Use
+Kentile Floors Asbestos Products Through Time

 Kentile Floors sold a variety of asbestos products prior to the dangers of asbestos becoming known.